 From the Market Place follow Market Street round into Preston Street and take this out towards the station.
 Pass under the railway line straight ahead and then turn left onto Preston Lane and continue to St Catherine’s church.
 In the far right hand corner of the churchyard take the footpath diagonally up through the houses to the main road.
 Turn left and cross carefully just past Salter’s Lane on the right taking this past the football ground.
 Take the footpath left immediately after the ground following the fence up through the field.
 The path turns right directly behind a boundary of black poplars up to the bridge over the motorway.

 Over the motorway turn left up the track across the lane and up to the corner of another lane.
 Here turn left across the railway and then immediately right between the building and the railway fence.
-The path takes you round the building and across a field, following a newly laid hedge.
-Across a drive go straight ahead around the trees on your right and then head for the stile in the middle of the fence followed by the one in the far corner of the field ahead.
+The path takes you round the building and across a field, following a hedge.
+Brenley Farm B&B and Bunkhouse is down the drive to the right.
+Across the drive go straight ahead around the trees on your right and then head for the stile in the middle of the fence followed by the one in the far corner of the field ahead.
 You will be able to see the church of St Peter and Paul in the distance.
 Take the footpaths over the fields to the church.
 You are at Boughton Under Blean, mentioned in the Canterbury Tales.

 Pass through the Lychgate and cross the lane taking the footpath immediately opposite (up the driveway).
 This heads off to the right along a wood veering left across the golf course and then along a field edge to the lane at South Street.
 Turn left and take the footpath on the corner.
 The path veers to the left and then straight up and down through a wood to the road.
 Cross and head up the lane opposite round the corner to the footpath on the right.
 Head up through the wood to the road where turn left past the houses and through the wood turning right at the T Junction, along the side of a field with magnificent views over the Swale.
 At the gate cross the lane and follow the edge of the field opposite down into the wood.
 When you reach a track the path you want is almost directly over and to the left.
 Now follow this through the woods for a mile and a half.
 At the first junction keep straight ahead and at the second take the path ahead and to the left.
 Eventually you come out of the wood to a track where you turn right and follow what becomes a lane first sharp left then sharp right and then down and up to some houses.
 The footpath is on the left down a track behind them and this takes you into Chartham Hatch.